Basic Preservation Grants

 The grant must be used to pay for new laboratory work involving the creation of:

-• New film preservation elements (which may include sound tracks) and
+- New film preservation elements (which may include soundtracks).

-• Closed captioning for sound films destined for online or television exhibition.
+- Closed captioning for sound films and/or audio description for online or television exhibition.

 The funds can be applied only to work commissioned after the grant start date.
 Funds must be used exclusively for preservation expenses and may not be applied to staffing, operational, or shipping costs (with the special exception of nitrate materials).